Understanding your relative’s experience of COVID and how it felt

 Make sure you look after yourself too

 In order to support your relative or friend who has been ill, you also need to take care of yourself.
-Families suffer a lot of stress when they have a relative in hospital.
-Sometimes relationships may be strained after hospital discharge because the person you are supporting may not realise how stressful it has been for you, or you may not want to upset them further by telling them about your own experience or what you remember of theirs.
+Families suffer a lot of stress when they have a relative in hospital or have managed an illness at home.
+Sometimes relationships may be strained because the person you are supporting may not realise how stressful it has been for you, or you may not want to upset them further by telling them about your own experience or what you remember of theirs.

 Your relative or friend may also be frustrated by their own limitations, physical or psychological symptoms, or struggling with their concentration, memory and emotions.
 It takes time to adjust to a new ‘normal’.
 This all has an impact on you too.